 Riding out the storm, Mrs. Boutte and her husband Craig periodically checked on the 410-ft. long Westech Fence fence through windows.

 “It didn’t budge,” she proudly declared weeks after the Category 2 storm made landfall with full force just to the west of New Iberia, Louisiana.
 “The wind gusts were up to 90 and 100 miles per hour, and the fence stood perfectly still the whole time.”

-Ironically, the only damage to the durable vinyl fence which lines the sides and back of the Bouttes’ property came hours after the storm passed, when a weakened limb fell from a neighbor’s tree and knocked loose three pickets.
+Ironically, the only damage to the durable vinyl fence which lines the sides and back of the Bouttes’ property came hours after the storm passed when a weakened limb fell from a neighbour’s tree and knocked loose three pickets.

 “We chose Westech vinyl because it would be long-lasting in the heat and sunlight,” she added.
 “We didn’t really anticipate just how strong it would be.”

 When the Bouttes shopped for fencing in the summer of 1999, their primary concern was to find a system that would be long-lasting and worry-free.

 “We didn’t want the maintenance with a wood fence, and we didn’t like the looks of chain link and privacy fences,” Mrs. Boutte recalled.
 “We were really the first in the neighbourhood to get vinyl, and it was worth the expense.

 “The bright white stays bright white -- all we have to do is hose it down once in a while -- and the fence really makes the yard,” she continued.
 “In fact, many neighbours thought it was wood at first.”